StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_CIVICRM.md

 all CiviCRM action handlers on one line, but only for the loader and/or handlers you choose.
 This uses the same "comma-separated list of entity names (without spaces)" syntax as used for the `CIVICRM_CUSTOM_CONTACT_ACTION` variable; the values after the colons are lengths in seconds.
-Any contact loader or action handles not listed default to 1 hour of cache time.
+Any contact loader or action handlers not listed default to 1 hour of cache time.
 An example of this
 is:

 ```